Deitos-Network/deitos-node/docs/pallet-deitos-user-guide.md

 File uploaded successfully
 ```

-We will see an event confirming this:
+This process triggers a confirmation event:

 ![userdoc.5.file.registered](assets/userdoc.5.file.registered.png)

-The CLI functioning is very interesting since many steps are involved within:
+The CLI's functionality is noteworthy, involving several steps:

-1) encrypts the file to SHA256
+1) Encrypting the file with SHA256.
-2) In a JWT token, it wraps the signature of the consumer , in this case ALICE.
+2) Wrapping the consumer's signature, in this case, ALICE's, within a JWT token.
-3) The Proxy (a.k.a Deitos Gate), reads the incomming request and it verifies if the consumer has that active agreement with that provider (in this case BOB).
+3) The Proxy (a.k.a.
+Deitos Gate) verifies the incoming request against the active agreement with the provider (BOB in this case).
-4) If all conditions are met, it the proxy signs the message and invokes the extrinsic `deitosFS:registerFile`
+4) Upon meeting all conditions, the proxy signs the message and invokes the `deitosFS:registerFile` extrinsic.

-We could validate the functioning of the CLI trying to upload a file from the wrong consumer:
+To test the CLI's functionality further, we attempt to upload a file from an unauthorized consumer:

-First let's create another file:
+First, create another test file:

 ```
 echo "This file will never be uploaded" >  examples/file_to_fail.txt
 ```

-Then trying to upload the file from another account like CHARLIE, we can see the Deitos Gate, refuses the request:
+Attempting to upload the file with a different account, such as CHARLIE's, results in the Deitos Gate rejecting the request:

 ```
 deitos-cli upload  --file-path=./examples/file_to_fail.txt --deitos-url=ws://localhost:9944 --ip-url=http://localhost:9090 --agreement=1 --suri=//Charlie